 (9) It was also informed that the request for extension of delivery schedule cannot be considered, as the firm is bound to supply the materials as per clause 18 Part 1 of tender delivery schedule.
 Further similar other suppliers like M/s Cauvery Conductors, M/s Venad Conductors, M/s Shankar Conductors had supplied ACSR conductors as per delivery schedule and no issue was reported regarding shortage of raw materials.
 The matter was taken up before the Board and the Board has declined the request of the petitioner.

-Aggrieved by the above decision of the respondent KSEB Ltd, the petitioner M/s Elizabeth Conductors filed the present O. P. before this Commission.
+Aggrieved by the above decision of the respondent, the petitioner filed the present O. P. before this Commission.

 Hearing on the petition